microsoft/wineryjs/docs/api/request.md

 ```

-Example 5: a request that override an object provider.
+Example 6: a request that override an object provider:
 ```ts
 {
     application: "example",